CALL TO BOOK YOUR APPOINTMENT 250-881-7883

 Hand sanitizer will be available, please sanitize or wash your hands with soap (for at least 20 seconds) when you first enter the clinic.

-Please do not bring any other people to your appointment unless you have contacted me directly.
+Please do not bring any other people to your appointment unless you have contacted us directly.

-I will have an updated consent form to go through regarding the risks of massage therapy and Covid-19.
+On your first visit back since March 17, you will be required to fill out an updated consent form to go through regarding the risks of therapy and Covid-19.